IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-loader-status.rst

 ..
 MARKER:summary-end

+Progress is indicated with a Vuetify_ `v-progress-linear <https://vuetifyjs.com/en/components/progress-linear>`_ component, and errors are displayed in a `v-alert <https://vuetifyjs.com/en/components/alerts/>`_. `Transitions <https://vuetifyjs.com/en/styles/transitions/>`_ are applied to smoothly fade between the different states the the caller can be in.

 .. note::
     This component uses the legacy term "loader" to refer to :ref:`VueApiCallers`.
 A new ``c-caller-status`` component may be coming in the future with a few usability improvements - if that happens, `c-loader-status` will be preserved for backwards compatibility.